jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 ```

 A job can have optional attributes.
 Currently only a `type` attribute with value of `Freeform`, `Maven`, `Multijob`,
-`BuildFlow`, `MatrixJob` or `Workflow`is supported.
+`BuildFlow`, `Matrix` or `Workflow`is supported.
 When no type is specified, a free-style job will be generated.
 Some
 methods will only be available in some job types, e.g. `phase` can only be used in Multijob.
 Each DSL method documents
 where they are relevant.